Uninsured motorist property damage vs. collision coverage

 Important note: Uninsured motorist (UM) coverage may include two parts: uninsured motorist bodily injury (UMBI), which covers injuries to yourself and passengers, as well as uninsured motorist property damage (UMPD), which covers damage to your vehicle and other property.
 States that require UM coverage may only require UMBI, or UMBI and UMPD together.

-Collision coverage: You can file a claim with your collision insurance when your car gets hit by an uninsured driver or in other situations that involve a collision, like a single car accident.
+You can file a claim with your auto collision coverage when your car gets hit by an uninsured driver or in other situations that involve a collision, like a single car accident.
 It can even cover damage to your car when you're at fault in an accident.
 Collision coverage isn't mandatory in any state but may be required if you're leasing or financing a vehicle.
-Collision coverage also includes a deductible.
+Collision coverage also includes a car insurance deductible.

-Do I need uninsured motorist property damage coverage if I have collision and comprehensive coverage?
+Do I need uninsured motorist coverage if I have collision and comprehensive?

 Pro tip: